marcbezem/INF223/README.md

    1. composition of isomorphisms is isomorphism
    1. isomorphisms in **Set** are bijective maps
-   1. isomorphisms in **Lecture Graph** are componentwise bijective graph homomorphisms
+   1. isomorphisms in **Graph** are componentwise bijective graph homomorphisms
    1. some finite categories
    1. representation of finite categories by pictorial diagrams
    1. other categories with sets as objects: **Incl**, **Inj**, **Par**